 Data Matrix and QR codes are both 2D barcodes, which can carry all the same information included with traditional linear or ‘1D’ barcodes.
-GS1 – the global standards organisation – develops and maintains global standards for different barcode types, including Data Matrix codes and QR codes.
-This means that Data Matrix codes and QR codes and can carry all GS1 ID keys including a GTIN (Global Trade Item Number) – a unique, internationally recognised number used to identify products.
+GS1 – the global standards organization – develops and maintains global standards for different barcode types, including Data Matrix codes and QR codes.
+This means that Data Matrix codes and QR codes and can carry all GS1 ID keys including a GTIN (Global Trade Item Number) – a unique, internationally recognized number used to identify products.

 Both codes can be used to store information including item expiry dates, serial numbers, and batch/lot number, and can contain URLs to ‘extend’ product packaging, by directing consumers to an external website with useful information such as allergen and lifestyle suitability, or recipe and usage instructions.

 In addition, both codes have error correction capabilities – which means that, unlike a standard 1D barcode, the data can still be read even if the code is partially removed or damaged.
 Error correction capabilities for both codes is achieved by using the Reed-Solomon Error Correction algorithm – a mathematical error correction method which adds backup data into a code.